Planning for the Future

 Ref:- The annual taxation impacts of borrowing (for an average assessed residential home of $709,000): What is the number of Revelstoke taxable properties that will be taxed to pay for a new proposed arena sports complex. ?

-Andrews asked 11 months ago
+Andrews asked over 1 year ago

 Thank you for your question.
 All properties in the City will be subject to tax increases to pay for the Arena re-development project.
 The total number of properties in the City is 4,912.
 Of this number 4,191 properties are residential properties including vacant land.
 The remaining classes are utilities, supportive housing, major industry, light industry, business and other, rec/non profit, and farm.